Alter Link – GREEN SEED – Verbesserung der Energieversorgung im ländlichen Raum und Aufbau nachhaltiger Landschaften und Lebensgrundlagen

 Forest conservation and species protection through nature conservation contracts and land purchase

-The area of this nature conservation project is located in the center of Colombia, near Dorada.
-In order to protect the local fauna and flora, an area of 600 hectares is being developed as a model farm within the Las Mercedes project and a further 7,000 hectares are being sustainably managed in cooperation with local farmers.
-In the long run, sustainable management will lead to higher yields (mostly due to the introduction of an agro-forestry system with water buffalo) and ensure the protection of the forest against deforestation.
-Furthermore, the forest will be used for research and art purposes as a method for sustainable awareness-raising.
-Through this project, 12,000 tons of CO2 are stored in the Las Mercedes project every year.
+The area of this nature conservation project is located in the centre of Colombia, near Dorada.
+In order to protect the forest, wildlife and plants, an area of 600 hectares is being developed as a model farm as part of the Las Mercedes project and a further 7,000 hectares are being managed sustainably in cooperation with local farmers.
+Sustainable management leads to higher yields in the long term, primarily through the introduction of an agro-forestry system using water buffaloes, thus protecting the forest from deforestation.
+In addition, the forest is used for research and artistic purposes as part of the project.
+This serves to raise sustainable awareness.
+In this way, the Las Mercedes project saves 12,000 tonnes of CO2 .

 Forest Protection in the Colombian Rainforest